-If a staff member or child has been identified as in close contact to someone outside the classroom community who is diagnosed with COVID-19, it is a presumptive case and that staff member or child should follow the procedures under: Positive Case of COVID-19 in the Community - Children or Staff.
+If a staff member or child has been identified as in close contact to someone outside the classroom community who is diagnosed with COVID-19, the staff member or child should obtain a COVID-19 PCR test.
+Follow the At-A-Glance handout for quarantine procedures.
+Please contact the Office Manager and email the results of the COVID-19 PCR test so we can plan for return to campus accordingly.
+If a positive case is confirmed, the procedures under "Positive Case of COVID-19 in the Community - Children or Staff" will be followed.